Having created a servant class such as the rudimentary

 - The object adapter receives the request, retrieves the identity, and uses the identity as an index into the servant map.

-- If a servant with that identity is active, the object adapter retrieves the servant from the servant map and dispatches the incoming request into the correct method on the servant.
+- If a servant with that identity is active, the object adapter retrieves the servant from the servant map and dispatches the incoming request into the correct member function on the servant.

 Assuming that the object adapter is in the active state, client requests are dispatched to the servant as soon as you call